backupbrew/switchbrew/IPC Marshalling.md

 ## Control

-When type == 5 you are talking to kernel.
+When type == 5 you are talking to the IPC manager.

 | Cmd | Name                   |
 | --- | ---------------------- |